Terms and Conditions

 2.7.1 Customer Support Definition.
 Staff time spent by NextRequest assisting the Customer or Customer’s representatives after the Service Agreement has been signed is defined as Customer Support.
 This may include helping users with account creation, account log in, configuration, or understanding features.
 Customer Support hours exclude: bug reporting and related discussions and fixes; regularly scheduled check-ins with NextRequest staff as specified in the Order Form; and training sessions specified in the Order Form.
 The Customer may submit a Service Request in order to receive Customer Support.

 - Service Credits

 3.3 Credits for Downtime.
-During the term of the contract, the application will be operational and available at least 99.9% of the time in any calendar month, with the exception of planned outages for maintenance and upgrades in which NextRequest notifies the Customer 24 hours in advance.
-If NextRequest does not meet the SLA, the Customer will be eligible to receive the service credits described below.
-In order to receive service credits, the Customer must request the credit in writing via a support ticket within 14 days from the time the Customer becomes eligible to receive a service credit.
+During the term of the contract, the Service will be operational and available at least 99.9% of the time in any calendar month, with the exception of planned outages for maintenance and upgrades for which NextRequest notifies the Customer 24 hours in advance.
+If NextRequest does not satisfy 99.9% uptime, the Customer will be eligible to receive the service credits described below.
+In order to receive service credits, the Customer must request the credit in writing via a support ticket within 30 days from the time the Customer becomes eligible to receive a service credit.

-Monthly uptime percentage and days of service added to the end of the service term at no charge to you:
+< 94.9% - 15 days of Service added to the end of the service term at no charge to customer

 3.5 No Credit in Breach.
 The Customer is not entitled to a credit if: (i) the Customer is in breach of the Agreement (including the Customer's payment obligations to NextRequest) at the time of the occurrence of the event giving rise to the credit, (ii) the event giving rise to the credit results from the Customer's prior breach of the Agreement, or (iii) to the extent our failure to meet an Initial Response Time guarantee results from the Customer's delay or failure to meet the requirements of Section 2.5 (“Customer Responsibilities”) of this SLA.